orangespaceman/training-notes/php.md

 Some are free and open source, others require payment

-Places like GitHub are great places to search for these scripts
+Websites like GitHub and Stack Overflow are great places to search for these scripts

 ## Security